Welcome to YouGov's FAQ Page. Please scroll down and we hope you can find the relevant answers to your queries.

 YouGov conducts surveys for a wide variety of clients, and is sometimes asked to keep the results from those surveys confidential.

-When you take surveys you accumulate points which can later be redeemed for either a £50 payment upon reaching 5000 points or entered into the monthly prize draw to have a chance of winning a large variety of prizes – with new prizes available every month!
+When you take surveys you accumulate points which can later be redeemed for either a £50 payment upon reaching 5000 points or entered into the monthly prize draw to have a chance of winning of cash prizes!
 See our Rewards page for a complete list.

 No. Under no conditions will YouGov give, rent, or sell your e-mail address to anyone else or allow messages to be sent to you by third parties.